If you have a fast heart rate because of a medication, you also may feel:

 - Switch you to a different medicine.

-- Change to how you take a medicine.
+- Change how you take your medication.
 For example, you may have fewer side effects if you breathe in a medication instead of taking it as a pill or liquid.

 Your doctor can also tell you which over-the-counter medicines are less likely to cause heart rhythm problems.